The drum fish makes a croaking sound with its swimming bladder!

 The drum fish is endemic to both tropical and temperate saltwater regions around the Atlantic, Indian, and Pacific Oceans.
 The most preferential locations are the bays and estuaries near the coast.
 A few species inhabit freshwater lakes and rivers either partially or exclusively throughout the year.
 Population numbers vary by species.
 One of the most common species, the red drum, appears to be in stable and good health despite their popularity in commercial fishing.
 Most species are of least concern to conservationists, but not every species is so lucky.
 The aforementioned totuava is critically endangered.

 The drum fish is a common catch for both commercial and recreational purposes.
-Recreational fishers can find these fishes around the surf or pier.
+Recreational fishers can find these fish around the surf or pier.
 Commercial fishers catch large numbers in more open waters with a net.
-According to United Nations statistics, it was at one point the 25th most caught fish in the world.
+According to United Nations statistics, the drum was, at one point, the 25th most caught fish in the world.

-The meat of the drum fish is sometimes described as a mild, delicate, slightly sweet taste.
+The meat of the drum fish is sometimes described as a mild and delicate with a slightly sweet taste.
 The saltwater species are caught and eaten far more often than the freshwater types.
 In fact, fish connoisseurs often complain that the freshwater drum fish has an inferior taste.
-The flesh can be baked, boiled, or sautéed, and the subtle taste goes along well with a number of different seasonings, herbs, and vegetables.View all 26 animals that start with D
+The flesh can be baked, boiled, or sautéed, and the subtle taste goes along well with a number of different seasonings, herbs, and vegetables.View all 109 animals that start with D

 Drum Fish FAQs (Frequently Asked Questions)